Battle of the Bulge heroes remembered 75 years on - France 24

 And 3,000 Belgian civilians perished under artillery bombardments or in massacres carried out by the Waffen-SS in villages like Houffalize.

-There will be Belgians and Americans and also Germans "because we must appreciate history from both sides with a view to reconciliation," said spokesman John Osselaer.
+But 75 years on, the number of former combatants and witnesses who can attend ceremonies is declining, and Belgium's War Heritage Institute has invited as many as they still can.

-On Sunday, 10 serving members of the 101st will read accounts of the fighting in the Jacques Wood where their predecessors dug foxholes in the snowy ground.
+On Sunday, 10 serving members of the 101st read accounts of the fighting in the Jacques Wood, where their predecessors dug foxholes in the icy mud.

 "Our gratitude to the young Americans who fell on Ardennes soil is eternal.
-We owe them our freedom," said Bastogne's Mayor Benoit Lutgen.
+We owe them our freedom," Bastogne's Mayor Benoit Lutgen said.

 © 2019 AFP